abhishekwahane/hoot/README.md

 ### Dataset

 - Acquired from Xeno-canto
+- Trained for 10 owl species found in Indian subcontinent

-- Each species has 100 1 sec long audio clips of owl calls.
+- Each species has 100, 1 sec long audio clips of owl calls.
 - All audio is wav format 16000Hz mono audio